CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 Test Plotting
 ----------------

-The CICE scripts include a script (``timeseries.csh``) that will generate a timeseries figure from the diagnostic output file.
+The CICE scripts include a script (``timeseries.csh``) that will generate timeseries figures from a diagnostic output file.
 When running a test suite, the ``timeseries.csh`` script is automatically copied to the suite directory.
-If the ``timeseries.csh`` script is to be used on a test / case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory (``./configuration/scripts/tests/timeseries.csh``), or copy it to a local directory and run it locally (``cp configuration/scripts/tests/timeseries.csh .`` followed by ``./timeseries.csh /path/to/ice_diag.full_ITD``.
-The plotting script can be run on any of the output files - icefree, slab, full_ITD, land).
-To generate the figure, run the ``timeseries.csh`` script and pass the full path to the ice_diag file as an argument.
+If the ``timeseries.csh`` script is to be used on a test or case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory (``./configuration/scripts/tests/timeseries.csh ./path/``), or copy it to a local directory and run it locally.
+Because the script is designed for use in our test suites, it needs to be run in the directory above the particular case being plotted.

 For example: